-A: These proxy materials are being furnished to you in connection with the solicitation of proxies by our board of directors for the Annual Meeting to be held on June 30, 2021, at [•] [a./p.]m.
-Eastern Daylight Time, at [•].
-For more information on the participants in our board's solicitation, please see "Annex D-Additional Information Regarding Participants in the Solicitation" beginning on page D-1 of this Proxy Statement.
+A: These proxy materials are being furnished to you in connection with the solicitation of proxies by our board of directors for the Annual Meeting to be held on June 30, 2021, at 10:00 a.m.
+Eastern Daylight Time, at our principal executive offices located at 100 Benefitfocus Way, Charleston, South Carolina 29492.